adaugherty2018/state_gov/README.md

 2010:
 - Alaska
-- Connecticut
-- Kansas
+- Kansas - Data not available at county level
-- Rhode Island
+- Rhode Island - Data available by precinct/city only
-- Vermont
+- Vermont - Data available by precinct/city only

 2014:
 - Alaska
-- Kansas
+- Kansas - Data not available at county level
-- Rhode Island
+- Rhode Island - Data available by precinct/city only
-- Vermont
+- Vermont - Data available by precinct/city only

 2018:
-- Arizona
-- Maine
-- Nevada
-- New Hampshire
-- New Mexico
-- New York
+- Alaska - Electoral districts are confusing
+- Maine results exclude Uniformed and Overseas Voters, which are not categorized by county